Azerbaijan–Israel relations: 21st century

-In 2010, Azerbaijani President Ilham Aliyev issued a decree banning the issue of visas in the country's international airports; foreigners henceforth had to apply for visas at the nearest Azerbaijani consulate.
+In 2010, President Aliyev issued a decree banning the issue of visas at the country's international airports; foreigners henceforth had to apply for visas at the nearest Azerbaijani consulate.
 Israel and Turkey were the only two countries whose citizens were unaffected by the new law.

 In 2016, Israel's Defence Minister Avigdor Lieberman supported the position of Azerbaijan in the 2016 Nagorno-Karabakh conflict, calling it "absolutely justified".
 Furthermore, Lieberman held Armenia responsible for provoking the conflict in April 2016.

-A delegation of the World Jewish Congress visited Azerbaijan in September 2016; during the talks with the Azerbaijani President Ilham Aliyev emphasis was put on "excellent" relations with Israel and the Jewish community.
+A delegation of the World Jewish Congress visited Azerbaijan in September 2016; during the talks with President Aliyev emphasis was put on "excellent" relations with Israel and the Jewish community.

 In December 2016, Israeli Prime Minister Benjamin Netanyahu paid an official visit to Baku.
 During the visit he emphasized that "Israel and Azerbaijan enjoy an excellent relationship and warm friendship".
 During the visit Netanyahu visited the Alley of Martyrs and paid tribute to Azerbaijani heroes.
 He also visited the Ohr Avner Chabad Day School, met with the local Jewish community and gave a speech before students.
-Press statements made by the President of Azerbaijan Ilham Aliyev and the Israeli Prime Minister Benjamin Netanyahu also showed satisfaction with the bilateral cooperation of the two countries.
+Press statements made by the President Aliyev and Prime Minister Netanyahu also showed satisfaction with bilateral cooperation.
+Later that month, the Azerbaijan-Israel intergovernmental agreement on air communication was signed.

-In December 2016, the Azerbaijan-Israel intergovernmental agreement on air communication was signed.
+In December 2016, Israeli journalist Alexander Lapshin was arrested in Belarus at the request of Azerbaijan due to his visit to Nagorno-Karabakh.
+Despite protests from Israel, the Council of Europe, the UN Human Rights Committee and human rights organizations, Lapshin was extradited to Azerbaijan.
+By decision of the Baku criminal court he was sentenced to 3 years in prison.
+Immediately after the trial, under unclear circumstances, the journalist was assaulted by fellow inmates in prison, as a result of which he was taken to the hospital in critical condition.
+Immediately after this incident, the President of Azerbaijan issued a decree pardoning the convicted Israeli.
+Later, by a decision of the European Court of Human Rights dated May 21, 2021, the Azerbaijani authorities were found guilty of illegal arrest, cruel torture and organizing an attempted murder against Lapshin.